eins53740/BD-Canary-MCP/docs/API.md

       "metadata_cached": false
     }
   ],
+  "confidence": 0.91,
+  "confidence_label": "high",
+  "clarifying_question": null,
+  "next_step": "return_path",
-  "cached": false
+  "message": "High-confidence match.
+Proceed with read_timeseries or metadata lookup.", "cached": false
 }
 ```

 **Caching**: Final responses are cached with the metadata TTL.
 Intermediate `browseTags` and `getTagProperties` calls share the metadata cache.
 Use `bypass_cache=true` when fresh data is required.

-**Ranking Logic:**
+**Confidence & Ranking Logic:**
-- Keywords matched in the tag `name` carry the highest weight.
+- Keywords matched in the tag `name` carry the highest weight, followed by path, description, and metadata.
-- Path, description, and metadata matches contribute additional score with decreasing weight.
-- Exact and prefix matches receive a small bonus to break ties.
+- Exact/prefix matches receive a bonus to break ties.
+- Confidence is derived from the winning score and its margin over the runner-up:
+  - `confidence ≥ 0.80` → `confidence_label = high`, `next_step = "return_path"`.
+  - `0.70 ≤ confidence < 0.80` → `confidence_label = medium`, `next_step = "double_check"` (advise verifying units/section).
+  - `confidence < 0.70` → the tool withholds a recommendation and asks a clarifying question.

 **Example Usage:**
 ```
 User: "What's the tag for the kiln shell temperature in section 15?"
 Assistant uses: get_tag_path(description="kiln shell temperature section 15")
 ```

+**Error Handling:**
+- Empty descriptions or descriptions without meaningful keywords return `success: false`, a `clarifying_question`, and guidance (e.g., “Specify site/equipment/units”).
+- When no candidates can be ranked, the response includes the top alternatives plus a clarifying question so the operator can steer the workflow.
+- API or metadata failures surface actionable messages (“retry with bypass_cache”, “validate CANARY_VIEWS_BASE_URL”) instead of generic errors.

 ---